Your Complete Guide to Creating Buyer Personas

 When should you do the buyer persona exercise?

-- Developing a new company
+- When developing a new company

-- Launching a new product or service
+- When launching a new product or service

-- Expanding your company
+- When expanding your company

 So… let’s dive in…